itdxer/neupy/_sources/docs/layers/with-tensorflow.rst.txt

     >>> variables = network.variables
     >>> len(variables)  # number of variables

-Dictionary will be returned where each key will be a tuple with ``(layer, variable_name)`` and value will be Tensorflow variable associated with this layer.
+The ``variables`` attribute returns dictionary.
+In the dictionary, each key will be a tuple ``(layer, variable_name)`` and value will be Tensorflow's variable, associated with specified layer layer.

 .. code-block:: python